Ductless Mini Split for Garage

 Carrier ductless mini split systems also allow for a long refrigerant line between outdoor condenser unit and indoor units, with only a small hole in the wall required to install a ductless AC.
 This allows more options for unobtrusive installation, so you can enjoy spending time outside on your deck or inside in your living room in peace and quiet.
 Click the following link to learn more details about how to install a mini split.

-To get a quote on a new ductless heating and cooling system for your garage, contact a local Carrier expert.
+To get a quote on a new ductless heating and cooling system for your garage, contact a local Carrier expert today.
+Carrier dealers have the expertise to recommend the right system based on your needs and preferences and get your space more comfortable.